pluralsight/guides/draft/php/creating-interactive-charts-with-php-and-cassandra/article.md

-Apache Cassandra, a distributed database with unique benefits which should ideally be present in the developer's toolkit.
+Apache Cassandra is a distributed database with unique benefits which should ideally be present in the developer's toolkit.
 Cassandra is free and open-source distributed database management system which is designed to manage very large amount of structured data.

 In this article, we’ll discuss the step-by-step process of creating charts by fetching chart data from a cassandra database.
 For this, we will use FusionCharts, a JavaScript-charting library and its PHP wrapper.